popeating/stripe-elements/README.md

 ## Stripe Element + Next.js Tutorial

-This repo contains the code to follow my tutorial on implementing a payment workflow in Next.js using Stripe Elements.
+This repo contains the code to follow my tutorial on implementing a payment workflow and webhooks in Next.js using Stripe Elements.

-It will also implement webhooks

 Useful links: